 For some reason that is unknown for a long time it spread the myth that almonds fatten.
 Nothing farther from reality.
-What’s more, a study published in the European Journal of Clinical Nutrition showed that they help to satiate the appetite.
+What’s more, a study published in the magazine European Journal of Clinical Nutrition how that they help satiate your appetite.

 To reduce cholesterol naturally

 Consumption of almonds helps to reduce the known as bad cholesterol, LDL.
 They also help to increase cholesterol levels well, HDL.